BBB-Crossing Antibody Development Service

 Fig 1.
 Schematic drawing of the BBB model.
 (Lopez, 2021)

 The BBB uses natural receptors expressed on brain endothelial cells for transmembrane transport.
 In particular, the transferrin receptor (TfR), which is widely expressed in BECs, has demonstrated the ability to transport various therapeutic molecules across the BBB.
 At present, many studies have proved that TfR-mediated transcytosis can realize the delivery of molecules.
-This allows antibody fragments that can specifically recognize and bind TFR to work as brain shuttles.
+This allows antibody fragments that can specifically recognize and bind TFR to enable delivery across the BBB.

 Fig 2.
 FcR-binding capacity of brain shuttle.
 (Weber, 2017)

 In addition, we also fuse the active domains of specific therapeutic molecules with TFR mAbs (such as OX26) to form delivery devices that can cross the BBB and be released after crossing the membrane for therapeutic function.
 This immunoglobulin structure also retains the necessary effector function of the Fc region, which is involved in both antibody-dependent cell-mediated cytotoxicity (ADCC) and/or complement-dependent cytotoxicity (CDC).
-Several experiments have demonstrated substantive improvements in CNS drug delivery, targeting and therapy with specially designed brain shuttle therapy.
+Several experiments have demonstrated substantive improvements in CNS drug delivery, targeting and therapy with specially designed BBB-crossing system.

 Fig 3.
 Cargo delivery and BBB penetration capability of brain shuttles.
 (Campos, 2020)